 How to Make Penicillin at Home

-- Take one bread and put it in a container or a bag
+- Take a piece of bread and put it in a container or a bag

-- Let it sit until the spores start to form
+- Let it sit until visible spores start to form

 - Take the whole bread and then break it up into small pieces